 If you learn enough to greet people properly, to ask basic questions about what is for sale, to give directions to drivers and to ask for help, then you’ll go a long way to having an amazing experience in a complex country.

 I lived in Delhi, so I learnt Hindi.
-I have have learnt at a few different institutions, but nothing beats my experience learning Hindi in Delhi.
+I have learnt at a few different institutions, but nothing beats my experience learning Hindi in Delhi.

 Learning Hindi at HindiGuru

 First, I learnt at HindiGuru, which is a “Hindi language institute for foreigners”, as they describe themselves.
 It’s in Malviya Nagar in south Delhi, and its major attraction for me was that it was within walking distance of my home.
 HindiGuru is cheap and highly flexible in its teaching arrangements.
 Its major drawback is that it is, like many Indian institutions, a bit chaotic.

 Students would come and go, stop and start, arrive and depart, so the teachers would simply repeat lessons for the benefit of the new arrivals.
 We did very little conversation and seemed to cover the same ground with each batch of new arrivals.
 Nevertheless, the instructors were amazingly friendly and accommodating, everyone was very flexible about learning and teaching, and overall, it was a low-stress environment.

 Learning Hindi at Zabaan

 Later, whilst enrolled as a Hindi student at the Australian National University, my whole class opted to do an intense Hindi summer school at Zabaan Language Institute in Kailash Colony, Delhi.
 It was incredibly intense with face-to-face classes taking up 25 hours per week, and theoretically having five hours of homework per night.
 It will be no surprise that we never completed all the homework.
 In fact, we hardly did any homework, as we were exhausted after the daily classes.